osmosis-labs/osmosis/x/authenticator/README.md

 The signature verification authenticator is the default authenticator for all accounts.
 It verifies that the signer of a message is the same as the account associated with the message.

+### PassKey Authenticator

+The passkey authenticator is the authenticator for Passkeys.
+It verifies that the signer of a message is in the authentication store and also a secp256r1 key.

 ### Spend Limit Authenticator

 The spend limit authenticator enforces a spend limit for each account.